-WSI is committed to doing its part to eradicate human trafficking, child labor and forced labor in its global product supply chains.
+Our social compliance program is based on the conventions of the International Labor Organization (ILO) and the UN’s Guiding Principles on Business and Human Rights and we are committed to doing our part to eradicate human trafficking, child labor and forced labor in our global product supply chains.
 WSI will realize this commitment by working with Vendors/Suppliers who conduct their business with integrity and comply fully with all applicable legal requirements related to human trafficking, child labor and forced labor.

 WSI expects its existing and new Vendors/Suppliers to act in accordance with the standards set forth in this policy.
 We have common compliance programs and policies across the company, subject to the California Transparency in Supply Chains Act and the UK Modern Slavery Act.

 All Vendors/Suppliers are expected to sign the Vendor Code of Conduct, which stipulates that:

 - Vendors/Suppliers certify that materials incorporated into WSI products comply with the laws regarding human trafficking, child labor and forced labor of the country or countries in which they do business